damianhakert/damianhakert.github.io/README.md

 1. Add your own `title`, `date` and `link`.
 1. Visit <http://localhost:4567/press/releases/> and make sure it appears in the list.
-1. When ready, commit the changes, push to the repository and open an MR for review.
+1. When ready, commit the changes, push to the repository and open a MR for review.

 [frontmatter]: https://about.gitlab.com/handbook/marketing/blog/#frontmatter